anan44/it-starts-with-clojure/materials/1-first-things-first/3-clojure-and-IDE.md

 For programming in general there is a ton of great editors available.
 Some of them are better suited for some languages than others.
-As an example of this, writing Java without IntelliJ IDEA is quite much easier than doing the said task with [Atom](https://atom.io/).
+As an example of this, writing Java with IntelliJ IDEA is quite much easier than doing the said task with [Atom](https://atom.io/).
 In other words different tools are suitable for different tasks.
 Due to the fact that Clojure is a LISP it requires an editor with a bit different capabilities than most other languages.
 Also due to the fact that it is not Object Oriented Programming (OOP) language,